StackVista/stackstate-docs/configure/security/authentication/ldap.md

 ### Linux

 To configure StackState to authenticate using an LDAP authentication server on Kubernetes, LDAP details and user role mapping needs to be added to the file `authentication.yaml`.

-{% hint style="info" %}
-StackState can check for user files in the LDAP main directory as well as in all subdirectories.
-To do this, **bind credentials** must be configured in the StackState LDAP configuration.

-The bind credentials are used to authenticate StackState on the LDAP server.
-After authentication, StackState passes the top LDAP directory name for the user that wants to log in to StackState.
-{% endhint %}

 For example:

 {% tabs %}